-Consolidated research and development expenses, as described above amounted to \textcircled .4 million, \oiint .3 million, and \textcircled .7 million in 2011, 2010 and 2009, respectively, representing approximately 10.9%, 14.1% and 14.7% of total revenues in 2011, 2010 and 2009, respectively.
-Consolidated research and development expenses included R&D government grants and tax credits of \textcircled 0.4 million, \textcircled 0.5 million and \textcircled 0.5 million in 2011, 2010 and 2009, respectively - See Note 1-15 of the consolidated financial statements - Research and development costs.
-Excluding R&D government grants and tax credits, consolidated research and development expenses amounted to \textcircled 2.8 million, \textcircled 3.8 million and \textcircled 4.1 million in 2011, 2010 and 2009, respectively, representing approximately 12.8%, 16.0% and 16.5% of total revenues in 2011, 2010 and 2009, respectively, representing approximately 12.8%, 16.0% and 16.5% of total revenues in 2011, 2010 and 2009, respectively.
+Consolidated research and development expenses, as described above amounted to €2.4 million, €3.3 million, and €3.7 million in 2011, 2010 and 2009, respectively, representing approximately 10.9%, 14.1% and 14.7% of total revenues in 2011, 2010 and 2009, respectively.
+Consolidated research and development expenses included R&D government grants and tax credits of €0.4 million, €0.5 million and €0.5 million in 2011, 2010 and 2009, respectively - See Note 1-15 of the consolidated financial statements - Research and development costs.
+Excluding R&D government grants and tax credits, consolidated research and development expenses amounted to €2.8 million, €3.8 million and €4.1 million in 2011, 2010 and 2009, respectively, representing approximately 12.8%, 16.0% and 16.5% of total revenues in 2011, 2010 and 2009, respectively.
 Research and development costs in 2011 and 2010 were primarily related to clinical expenses for the Phase II/III PMA trials in the United States to expand our leadership in HIFU for prostate cancer (the cost of which represented 3.5% of total revenues in 2011).
 Beginning in 2012, management expects the budget for research and development expenses in Europe (excluding the conduct of FDA clinical trials in the United States) to level off at approximately 10% of total revenues, which we expect will allow us to maintain our strategy to launch new clinical studies (thus strengthening our clinical credibility), to continue to focus our efforts on obtaining regulatory approvals and reimbursement in key countries, to continue to develop our HIFU and ESWL product range and to fund projects to expand the use of HIFU beyond the treatment of prostate cancer.

-Consolidated selling and marketing expenses amounted to 5.6 million in 2011, 6.5 million in 2010 and 6.1 million in 2009.
-Selling and marketing expenses included allowances for doubtful accounts of 6.2 million in 2011, 6.2 million in 2010 and 6.3 million in 2009.
-The 6.9 million or 14.2% decrease in selling and marketing expenses from 2010 to 2011 was primarily a result of the global cost reduction program that the Company engaged at the end of 2010.
+Consolidated selling and marketing expenses amounted to €5.6 million in 2011, €6.5 million in 2010 and €6.1 million in 2009.
+Selling and marketing expenses included allowances for doubtful accounts of €0.2 million in 2011, €0.2 million in 2010 and €0.3 million in 2009.
+The €0.9 million or 14.2% decrease in selling and marketing expenses from 2010 to 2011 was primarily a result of the global cost reduction program that the Company engaged at the end of 2010.
 Management expects marketing and sales efforts to stay at significant levels in the future to consolidate the Ablatherm-HIFU technology's status as a standard of care for prostate cancer in Europe, and to sustain its worldwide market position in Lithotripsy, including in the United States where the Company's full range of lithotripsy products is now approved.